-If you are considering submitting an application to University of Cincinnati, the regular decision application deadline is March 1 and the application fee is $50.
+If you are thinking about applying to University of Cincinnati, the deadline for Fall 2023 admissions is March 1 and the application fee costs $50.

 |Mean Unweighted GPA||3.7|